Get

 One of the primary forces that enabled human success was the domestication of these furry friends.
 The myths and symbolism concerning dogs are rich.

-Dogs are especially cherished due to their corporation, loyalty, obedience, and intelligence.
+Dogs are especially cherished due to their cooperation, loyalty, obedience, and intelligence.
 We’ve provided a list of the top five exotic dog breeds that you’ll find captivating.
 Which one do you prefer?
 It all boils down to preference.

-Featured Image: Tatyana Kuznetsova, Shutterstock
+Featured Image Credit: Tatyana Kuznetsova, Shutterstock

 How useful was this post?